galaxykate/techne/readme.markdown

 See the associated paper on Techne for which interfaces you might find useful.

 ## Running The Tests
 There are two environments we need to test Techne in: the browser and node.

-1. .`npm test` bundles and tests Techne in a node environments
+1. `npm test` bundles and tests Techne in a node environments

-2. .opening tests/SpecRunner.html in a browser tests Techne in a broswer (like Chrome or Firefox)
+2. opening tests/SpecRunner.html in a browser tests Techne in a broswer (like Chrome or Firefox)

-3. .TODO: add an easy way to test in PhantomJS
+3. TODO: add an easy way to test in PhantomJS

 # Structure!
 What is where in the project: